 I believe that Americans, who already seem to love watching English soccer on TV, will absolutely fall for it when they see it in person.
 And here are some reasons why.
-I’ll share more as I come up with them, and ultimately this will be a list in the book I am writing, but for now here’s a taster.

 Americans are used to football stadiums in suburbs surrounded by parking lots.
 Basketball arenas are usually the same, or in soul-less developed zones where no one goes except on game day.

 Most of us older folks, though, can remember when we walked through a neighborhood to get to the stadium – and that’s mostly what it’s like in English soccer.

 Chelsea is the best example I’ve seen so far.
 They are one of the great clubs in the world, with a cabinet full of league trophies, domestic cups, and European cups.
 But their stadium, which is a sparkling 42,000-seat palace called Stamford Bridge, is literally surrounded by apartments and about a two-minute walk from a tube station in the middle of a busy neighborhood in West London.

 Arsenal’s new stadium, The Emirates with 60,000 seats, is surrounded by homes in North London.
 Even though it’s set off a bit by pedestrian bridges, when the game is over and you walk out of your seats, you’re about five minutes from a pub or cafe.
 And local people set up food and merchandise booths in their yards to sell to the throngs walking over from the tube.

 Speaking of stadiums, by our standards they are fairly small.
 The biggest club stadium in the country is Old Trafford, home of Manchester United, with about 75,000 seats.
 Arsenal has 60,000, Newcastle 52,000, and after that it’s 48,000 and down.
 Many of these are rebuilds of really old stadiums, and the seats often seem right on top of the game.